Financial Aid

 Appeals must be submitted to the Office of Financial Aid by July 1, or by other stated deadlines as provided by the Office of Financial Aid.
 If reinstatement of aid is sought for summer sessions, the appeal must be submitted prior to the first day of classes for that term.
 It is the responsibility of the student to initiate an appeal before a specified SAP Appeal deadline.

-Estimate of Expenses
+Estimate of Expenses-Cost of Attendance

-The student cost of attendance used in determining financial aid eligibility includes direct charges from the University as well as other expenses incurred by a student during the course of the academic year.
-The cost of attendance for a full time resident student, for the 2022-23 academic year, is as follows:
+The student cost of attendance used in determining financial aid eligibility includes direct charges from the University as well as other indirect expenses incurred by a student during the course of the academic year.
+The cost of attendance for a full time resident student, for the 2024-25 academic year, is as follows:

-Tuition $55,510
+Tuition $57,450

-General Fee $850
+General Fee $900

 Miscellaneous $1,055